Lian Quan Zhen, January 11 – 18, 2020

 A glimpse at the workshop and the weeks itinerary:

-Arrange to arrive on Saturday, January 13th after 12pm on, at Puerto Vallarta International Airport, and taxi to Boca by 2pm on, (we drop you back at the airport following Saturday, see our FAQ’s for details).
+Arrange to arrive on Saturday, January 13th after 12pm on, at Puerto Vallarta International Airport, and taxi to Boca by 2pm on, (we arrange taxis to share back to the airport the following Saturday,cost is about $10. to $30 depending on how many share a taxi, see our FAQ’s for details).
 You will be shown to your private room, with balcony and wonderful views, settle in, refresh yourself – breath in the unique environment of the Boca and then, in the late afternoon, join other participants on the second floor of the Casa in the main dining and living area for a snack and to meet and greet one another.
 We will have a short orientation and then at approximately 6:30 we will cross the river to have dinner at Ramones’ Hauchinango (“Red Snapper”) Restaurant, (this is a fishing village after all, though there are other things on the menu as well, to accommodate all varieties of diets).
 We dine on the beach with our feet in the sand as we become acquainted with one another and watch the sunset over the magnificent Bay of Banderas, waves lapping on the shore just a few yards away.

 Lian Zhen, “Grapes“, watercolor

 Breakfasts (approx. 8:15 to 9am) and Lunch (1pm.) are prepared by our wonderful Mexican Chef Ruby and her assistant.
 These meals are served on the main floor of the Casa in the large dinning / living area and consists of a variety of healthful and delicious lacto ovo vegetarian fare.
 Always available are, coffee, tea, fresh fruits and juices, cereals, granola, peanut butter, jelly, cheese and milk.
 These are complimented by such things as pancakes with maple syrup (we are from Massachusetts) fresh breads and cheeses as well as traditional Mexican dishes like chiliquilles or huevos rancheros.
-Please let us know if you have any specific dietary restrictions.
+Please let us know if you have any specific dietary restrictions, our chef Ruby is amazing and she will do her best to accommodate you – guests have always been blown away by her cooking.

 In this workshop Lian will do several demonstrations every morning.
 Throughout the week our instructor will individually visit each student, so that you are assured individual attention.
 The methods and techniques of Lians painting: “Color Pouring and Blending and “Paint Around” techniques and how to compose and design a painting will be demonstrated and discussed.